iiccsss/iiccsss.github.io/_pages/registration.md

 	}
 </style>

-Registration will open soon.
+<a class="btn btn-primary btn" href="">Registration will open soon!</a>

 ### Registration fees
-In the past, we were able to make participation in the summer school free of charge or keep registration fees low.
-We are working to keep it this way in 2024 as well.
+Participation in the summer school is free of charge; however, in order to confirm your registration, you will be required to pay a deposit of €20, which we will reinstate at the start of the summer school.

 ### Who can attend?
 The event is targeted mainly at bachelor's and master's students in cognitive science, neuroscience, linguistics and related fields.
+We also welcome people further along on their academic journey, i.e., PhD candidates and postdocs.

 ### Accommodation in Osnabrück
-We have reserved 28 spots for the summer school participants in the hostel ([Jugendherberge Osnabrück](https://www.jugendherberge.de/jugendherbergen/osnabrueck/)).
-These are spots in shared bedrooms ranging from 2 to 6 beds that cost €42.70/night (including breakfast).
+We have reserved 28 spots for the summer school participants in the hostel [Jugendherberge Osnabrück](https://www.jugendherberge.de/jugendherbergen/osnabrueck/).
+These are spots in shared bedrooms ranging from 2 to 6 beds that cost €42.70/night (this price includes breakfast).

 <div class="row">
     <div class="col-lg-7 col-sm-7 m-auto">